cluesurf/base.tree/readme.md

 The `wolf` library aims to be a very low-level implementation of the abstraction over programming language primitives.
 It is an implementation of [`moon`](https://github.com/teamdrumwork/moon).

+That is, it implements the abstractions over basic "datatypes" like the string, integer, boolean, etc..
+And also more complex but still basic data types like the list, array, map, etc..
+It tries to normalize as much as possible to create a uniform interface across programming language environments.
+It doesn't delve into opinionated conventions too much, that is saved for the [`crow`](https://github.com/teamdrumwork/crow) project.

+This project is to be validated against the moon, to make sure it adheres to the API specification.
+Basic type checking.

+You typically won't use `wolf` directly, you should use [`base`](https://github.com/teamdrumwork/base) (still much a work in progress) for writing your daily code.
+The `base` project is the burgeoning entrypoint for doing stuff with link text.

 ### Relationships

 | specification | implementation | description |